ilikeshinythings-spokenword/ilikeshinythings-spokenword.github.io/ilovemetoo/index.md

 Inspire my thoughts, make me dream\
 Pictures of us, until I scream

-The future fog, finally lifts for me\
+Finally the fog, lifts for me\
 Pictures of us, I no longer see\
 Projections of me, I now see clear\
 Without your jibes, prods and overarching fear